industrial-edge/miscellaneous/tank application/README.md

 ### Interface DB

-The data exchange between the TIA portal project and the Industrial Edge apps is done via the global DB “GDB”.
+The data exchange between the TIA Portal project and the Industrial Edge apps is done via the global DB “GDB”.
 This DB is set to ‘not optimized’, to be able to work with the offsets.

 ![GDB Overview](graphics/GDB_Overview.png)